blech75/RegreCSS/README.md

 License
 -------
-`cssdiff` is is licensed under the terms of the MIT License, see the included LICENSE file.
+`cssdiff` is licensed under the terms of the MIT License, see the included LICENSE file.